- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

 A carbon monoxide detector is paramount when living and cooking in a confined space.
 Get yourself a battery-powered carbon monoxide detector and some spare batteries.
 You owe it to yourself and your loved ones.

 Cookware and Accessories That Make Cooking on the Road Easier

-Ok, you’ve got a campervan stove; what are you cooking with?
-Here are some cookware and cooking accessories that I think anyone traveling or living in a campervan should have:
+Ok, you’ve got a propane stove; what are you cooking with?
+Here are some cookware and cooking accessories that I think anyone traveling or living in a camper van should have:

 - Carbon monoxide detector

 - Meat thermometer

 - Camp Stove Griddle

 Carbon monoxide detector: First Alert CO710 Wall-Mount Carbon Monoxide Detector with 10-Year Battery and Digital Temperature Display

 As previously mentioned, van life (and life in any confined space, for that matter) requires a carbon monoxide detector, and even more so when you’re using something like propane indoors.